CFC-Servers/gm_express/README.md

 For each test, we collected two key metrics:
 - **Duration**: The total time _(in seconds)_ it took to complete each test.
 This includes compression, serialization, sending, and acknowledgement.
 - **Message Count**: The number of net messages sent during the transfer.
 Fewer is usually better.

+**References**:
+ - [This](https://gist.github.com/brandonsturgeon/15d195b2a5f8480c6579cc89816d2ac3) is an example of the data sets that we use during the test runs.
+ - You can view the raw test setup [here](https://gist.github.com/brandonsturgeon/2e73b6e4595dd4476d87494ba4cb73b0).
 </details>

 <details>
 <summary><b>Detailed Test Results</b></summary>

-References:
- - [This](https://gist.github.com/brandonsturgeon/15d195b2a5f8480c6579cc89816d2ac3) is an example of the data sets that we use during the test runs.
- - You can view the raw test setup [here](https://gist.github.com/brandonsturgeon/2e73b6e4595dd4476d87494ba4cb73b0).

-**Here are the results of each test run**:

 <details>
 <summary><b>Test 1</b> <code>(74.75 KB)</code>:</summary>
+<b>Summary:</b>This data can fit in only two net messages.
+In this situation, Express loses out to just sending net messages (by almost a full second).

 | Data Size | Compressed Size |
 | -------------- | -------------------- |